 Any negative emotions that come up because of actions in the past can be emotional baggage.
 You carry it around with you and it affects your life negatively.

 Emotional baggage might eat away your self-confidence.
 It makes you insecure in certain situations.
+It hinders you from becoming your higher self.

 Now, this turned out this way, because my emotions are very stable.
 For some less resilient people, such a situation can become emotional baggage.